imagenai/imagen-ai-sdk/README.md

 ```
 **Solutions:**
 1. Check file paths are correct and files exist
-2. **Use DNG files for best results** - Imagen AI works optimally with RAW data
+2. **Ensure files are in supported formats** (RAW files like CR2, NEF, DNG or JPEG, PNG, TIFF)
-3. Ensure files are supported formats (DNG recommended, also JPG, PNG, RAW)
+3. **Remember**: A single project cannot mix RAW and JPEG files - separate them into different projects
 4. Use absolute paths if relative paths aren't working

 #### **Upload Failures**